microsoft/msquic/docs/Streams.md

 # Opening and Starting Streams

 An app calls [StreamOpen](v1/StreamOpen.md) to allocate a new stream.
-Then the app calls [StreamStart](v1/StreamStart.md) to actually start using the stream.
+The stream object returned from [StreamOpen](v1/StreamOpen.md) is locally usable.
+The app can call any other stream API on the object, but until the stream is started all operations are essentially queued.
+While in this state the stream has no ID and generates no "on-wire" changes.

+If a stream is closed ([StreamClose](v1/StreamClose.md)) before being successfully started, the app essentially abandons the stream.
+No on-wire changes will ever result from that stream.

+To start using the stream on-wire, the app calls [StreamStart](v1/StreamStart.md).
+On success, all queued operations (i.e. sends or shutdown) will immediately trigger, and the stream can start receiving `QUIC_STREAM_EVENT_RECEIVE` events.

 When calling [StreamStart](v1/StreamStart.md) the app passes a set of `QUIC_STREAM_START_FLAGS` flags to control the behavior: